joshp1/mangareader/README.md

 - [ ] Stored comics need to be in database

-*I've been thinking of making this into a flex app using apache flex*
+*I've been thinking of making this into a flex app using apache flex* *This is going to be revamped in the future to use a flex or some other web interface*